Harishpandu43/devops-project/README.md

 You can now able to login to dashboard with the credentials we provided in the jenkins/values.yaml file.

-change your docker repo in jenkinsfile update your docker creds in jenkins dashboard
+> change your AWS ECR repo in jenkinsfile

+> Install Docker, github, kubernetes and other required plugins.

+> Jenkins pipeline will take agents from EKS pods.

+> Please add a pipeline in Jenkins with github repository URL.

+> Build the job to push the docker image to ECR repo and deploy in kubernetes.

+> We have atomic argument added to helm install hence if anything fails it will be automatically rollback the deployment.

+>